37% of energy sector organisations rank supply chain attacks as their most significant cyber threat in the next 12 months.

 Major Technological Shifts

-At our 2024 CNI Cyber Security Summit, Stuart Okin, Director of Cyber Regulation at Ofgem, described the security challenges facing the energy sector as it moves towards net zero and new models of producing and distributing energy.
-He called for cyber security to be embedded at the ‘get go’ of this technological shift.
+As the energy sector moves towards net zero and new models of producing and distributing energy, there is a greater need for cyber security to be embedded at the ‘get go’ of this technological shift.

-The energy sector is subject to a range of cyber security regulation, including the CAF.
-By 2027, the sector is required to meet the enhanced CAF profile which introduces additional regulatory requirements for organisations to meet.
+By 2027, the energy sector is required to meet the enhanced CAF profile which introduces additional regulatory requirements for organisations to meet.

 OT Environments

-Energy organisations have extensive OT environments, but these are often inadequately protected due to the unique security challenges they present.
-Additionally, individual assets – such as those used for monitoring and controlling power generation – are often designed without cyber security in mind, making it challenging to implement these controls.
+Energy organisations have extensive OT environments which present unique security challenges.
+Additionally, individual assets – such as those used for monitoring and controlling power generation – are often designed without cyber security in mind, making it challenging to implement adequate security controls.

 Our Award Winning Cyber Security Services for Energy Organisations